 Because it is the business.
 No one ever has, and ever will, do anything to jeopardize their status in it.
 The stakes are too high.
 You never know when you’ll be down on your knees begging that same scumbag to read your next script.

-By the way I’m not suggesting anyone take a machine gun and wreak havoc on some studio exec.
+By the way, I’m not suggesting anyone take an AK-47 and wreak havoc on some studio exec.
 Anyone thinking I’m suggesting that should have their nose ground off with a belt sander.

 That’s why I knew Steve was the only guy for the part.
 And why I was so excited to have him read the first draft.
 And why I was so depressed when he said, “No.” He was concerned that the character was too intense.
 I made some adjustments to the script allowing Les’ humanity to develop more.
 A year and half later, at a staged reading I set up, Steve finally said yes.

 There; my first blog.
 Not too painful.
 Oh, and I’m not suggesting anyone should grind someone’s nose off with a belt sander either.